 Aroma: Variable.
 Most exhibit varying amounts of fruity esters, spicy phenols and/or yeast-borne aromatics.
 Aromas from actual spice additions may be present.
 Hop aroma may be none to high, and may include a dry-hopped character.
 Malt aroma may be low to high, and may include character of non-barley grains such as wheat or rye.
 Some may include aromas of Belgian microbiota, most commonly Brettanomyces and/or Lactobacillus.
 No diacetyl.
 Appearance: Variable.
 Color varies considerably from pale gold to very dark.
 Clarity may be hazy to clear.
 Head retention is usually good.
 Generally moderate to high carbonation.
 Flavor: Variable.
 A great variety of flavors are found in these beers.
 Maltiness may be light to quite rich.
+Hop flavor and

+Flavor: Variable.
+A great variety of flavors are found in these beers.
+Maltiness may be light to quite rich.
 Hop flavor and bitterness may be low to high.
 Spicy flavors may be imparted by yeast (phenolics) and/or actual spice additions.
 May include characteristics of grains other than barley, such as wheat or rye.
 May include flavors produced by Belgian microbiota such as Brettanomyces or Lactobacillus.
-May include flavors from adjuncts such as candi sugar or honey.
+May include flavors from adjuncts such as caramelized sugar syrup or honey.